TomMago/hugo-blog/content/posts/Hello.md

 These models are thereby trained on Standard Model data and search for anomalous events that deviate from the known physics.
 With the rise of NISQ-devices {{< cite "Preskill2018" >}} the question comes up if quantum machine learning can enhance classical machine learning applications to hep problems.

-I set up this blog to document the project and share some of my scientific interests.
+Since we are encouraged by Google to publicly share our work, I set up this blog to document the project and share some of my scientific interests.

 {{< bibliography cited >}}